Concert Review: The New Gallery Concert Series — For the Eye and the Ear

 The combined concert and gallery experience made one reconsider old clichés — E.M.
 Forster’s advice that art “only connect” took on an amplified resonance.

-The New Gallery Concert Series presents all the art that its name suggests.
+The New Gallery Concert Series, presented by the Longy School of Music of Bard College at Longy’s Pickman Hall, presents all the art that its name suggests.
 For 23 years, the organization has paired new music — much of it with the ink still wet — alongside freshly made sculptures and paintings.

 True to form, its season finale at Pickman Hall on Thursday night was like a tour through a modern art gallery, where an imaginative arrangement of lines, colors, and textures reinforced the aural worlds generated by four intriguing world premieres.